hans-lizihan/hans-lizihan.github.io/src/blogs/how-to-build-middle-scaled-react-app.md

     └── redirect.js
 ```

-as shown in the gist above, the project structure is purely sock drawer design.
+as shown in the gist above, the project structure is purely **sock drawer design**.

-There is one folder that is quite interesting: pages folder.
-This is quite similar t the traditional containers folder if you came from the redux-todo-list tutorial.
-They are very similar, just differs in a few aspects:
+There is one folder that is quite interesting: `pages` folder.
+It's similar to the traditional `containers` if you came from the redux-todo-list tutorial.
+They serve the same functionality, but differs in a few aspects:

-1. allow non-container components to be presented in this folder.
-We found that some top level page components may not needed to do anything with connect HoC
+1. **allow non-container components to be presented in this folder**.
+We found that some top level page components may **not** have to do anything with `connect` HoC
-2. nest a components folder inside the page folder, allowing further splitting logic.
+2. **nest a components folder inside the page folder**, allowing further reusable page level components.
-3. default component being split out of the page component to become a private component of that page.

-Here is a further folder structure i usually apply in the pages folder.
+## Pages folder

 ```
 app/pages